Smirkey/powerboxes/powerboxesrs/README.md

 #### Box NMS
 - `nms`: Non-maximum suppression, returns the indices of the boxes to keep
+- `rtree_nms`: Non-maximum suppression, returns the indices of the boxes to keep, uses a r-tree internally to avoid quadratic complexity, useful when having many boxes.

 ## Use it in Rust